up2b/pyup2b/README.md

                         to separate each image path.
 ```

-Configure in typora:
+Configure in `Typora`:

 ![1612796753](https://i.loli.net/2021/02/08/MvPFe3U8WXgKtNb.png)

 # End

-Now, when you add a picture to typora, it will be automatically uploaded to the picture bed.
+Now, when you add a picture to `Typora`, it will be automatically uploaded to the picture bed.